Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Can I share these on Reddit?

-Please do.
-Every page has a Reddit share button, or just copy the URL.
-These are built for the kind of subreddits that love well-sourced deep dives — r/bestof, r/HobbyDrama, r/todayilearned, r/technology, r/interestingasfuck.
+God yes.
+Every page has share buttons, or just copy the link.
+These were basically built for Reddit — r/bestof, r/HobbyDrama, r/todayilearned, r/technology, r/interestingasfuck.
+That's the target audience.
+Go wild.

 Who writes these?

+Me.
 Glen Bradford.
-Purdue engineer turned hedge fund analyst turned Salesforce developer turned guy who writes 5,000-word deep dives about ice cream machines at 2am.
-Based in Miami Beach.
+Purdue engineer turned hedge fund guy turned Salesforce dev turned whatever this is.
+I write 5,000-word breakdowns about ice cream machine conspiracies at 2am from Miami Beach.
+It's a whole thing.

 Keep Exploring